Learn about the basics of payroll processing and your obligations as an employer.

 The rule that makes employers responsible for payroll taxes on the date they pay employees, regardless of when they did the work associated with that paycheck.
 If the employer pays employees only on Fridays, you only report a tax liability on Fridays, even if employees earn wages every day of the week.
 A common point of confusion is when work is performed in one tax period, but employees are paid in a different tax period.
 The IRS only tracks when employees are paid, not the span of time when the money is earned.

-Example: Tom's Market pays employees every two weeks.
-Employees receive a paycheck on January 3, 2020, which covers work performed during the pay period December 16 and December 27, 2019.
+Example: Tom's Market pays employees every week.
+Employees receive a paycheck on January 8, 2021, which covers work performed during the pay period December 28 and January 1, 2021.

 Question: In which month does the tax liability for this payroll fall?

-Answer: Tom's payroll is considered part of his January 2020 tax liability, even though the pay period fell completely in December 2019.
+Answer: Tom's payroll is considered part of his January 2020 tax liability, even though most of days worked are in December 2020.